JAW838/campaign-notes/content/Ahmmenor/Lore/Central Continent of Ahmmenor/Nations/Batel/Batel.md

 During the [[Seige on The Big Tower]], the [[Player Party]] conquered the occupying [[Tech Hunters]], saving [[Diabel]] and [[Corvel#Threadcleaver|Threadcleaver]].
 When the fighting had ended [[Mike O'Flora]] stayed behind, deploying his plant powers to transform the building into a tree-like home, complete with large vines, flowers and leaves.
 ### Layout
 #### Upper Levels
-The last level of the Upper Levels is a large circular chamber with a balcony.
+The top floor contains two main rooms: an observation room where measurements were taken, and a meeting room.
+The meeting room is connected to a staircase leading to the floor below, which is dominated by a large circular chamber with a balcony.
 Laid into the centre of the chamber is an elevator whose shaft descends far into the depths, eventually reaching the Lower Levels.
 #### Lower Levels
 These levels contain many floors used for research and experimentation, connected by staircases.
 The floors contained botanical study supplies, automaton and robotics research, and alchemical materials.
 #### Catacombs